ejolly/pymer4/docs/index.rst

     - Automatic conversion and calculation of *odds-ratios* and *probabilities* for logit models
     - Easy access to model fits, residuals, and random effects as pandas dataframes
     - Random effects plotting using seaborn
+    - Easy post-hoc tests with multiple-comparisons correction via `lsmeans <https://cran.r-project.org/web/packages/lsmeans/index.html>`_
+    - Easy model predictions on new data
+    - Easy generation of new data from a fitted model

 - For standard linear models (i.e. :code:`lm()`)